 - a.
 Superstructure cross sections and substructure elevations showing pertinent structural elements, dimensions, and types of bearings. - b.
 Construction staging plan for bridge work including dimensions of temporary roadway widths both on the bridges and, where applicable, on the roadway beneath the bridges. - c.
-Bridge construction access plan showing areas used to access the bridge work and showing proposed equipment and material handling locations and staging. - d.
-Retaining wall envelopes at the bridge ends showing top of wall, ground lines, and bottom of wall (required only if retaining walls are proposed). - 6.
-Provide IMR (10 points).
+Bridge construction access plan showing areas used to access the bridge work and showing proposed equipment and material handling locations and - d.
+Retaining wall envelopes at the bridge ends showing top of wall, ground lines, and bottom of wall (required only if retaining walls are proposed). - Provide IMR (10 points).
 The IMR shall be one of the previously submitted documents that has received Operational Acceptance or conditional acceptance (see Section 3.9.8).
 If a Proposer has received conditional acceptance of a concept, SCDOT comments shall be addressed and highlighted in the technical proposal.
-The conceptual plans submitted in the technical proposal shall be consistent with the IMR.
+The conceptual plans submitted in the technical proposal shall be consistent with the IMR. - 8.
+Required Forms, and Confidential and Proprietary Information include.